raspberrypilearning/comic-character/en/step_3.md

 ### Design the Superhero name section

-You will use different types of form elements to allow users interact with your webpage.
+You will use different types of form elements to allow users interact with your web page.

 **CSS** classes have already been provided in the `styles.css` file to style your form.

 --- task ---

-Open the comicbook.html file.
+Open the character.html file.

 Find the `<section>` tags between the `<main>` element.